VinaySasidhar/Spam_Detection_using_ML/README.md

 Spam Detection using ML
-1. A machine learning models to detect spam emails.
+1. A machine learning model to detect spam emails.

 2. Used supervised and unsupervised machine learning models for intrusion detection and email security.